varunnagpaal/systemc/README.md

 Idea of this repo is to build SystemC projects at RTL,TLM abd Behavioral/Algorithmic abstraction levels.

 Following are list of RTL sub-projects added so far

 1. Generic Register

-Followingare the projects to be added as work progresses
+Following are the projects to be added as work progresses

 1. Generic Shift-Register
 2. IEEE Pipelined Floating Point Fused Multiplier Accumulator Unit (32-bit and 64-bit)
 3. Generic Biquad IIR Filter IP